-IG is currently a Business Developer with over 10 years of experience in different industries.
+IG is currently a Business Development Executive with over ten years of experience in different industries.

 Some organizations fall off the road when the ride gets rough, keeping them out of business for a while.
 What should they do to overcome such challenges?